Project Introduction

 Representative Ikushi Yoda (AIST), sharing member Tsuyoshi Nakayama, Kazuyuki Ito (NRC)

-Summery : We research and developed gesture interfaces that make it possible to operate personal computer with more easily, as a continuous research mentioned above.
-Especially, we did long term adjustment experiment (3 to 4 month or more) for 3 examinee to develop a system that can customize the system for each user with more easily and more low cost.
+Summary : We research and developed gesture interfaces that make it possible to operate personal computer with more easily, as a continuous research mentioned above.
+Especially, we did long term adjustment experiment (3 to 4 month or more) for 3 examinees to develop a system that can customize the system for each user with more easily and more low cost.
 Also, we developed recognition engine module with collecting and classifying various kinds of movement from people with disabilities same as before.

 Research result : We collected gestures with using these parts from total number of 36 people, adding to the previous project with hearing ideas from users that is person with disabilities of their own and their caregivers.
 And we collected total number of 125 parts of the body movement because the users want to use these parts to operate equipment as for a switch.
 Also, we newly developed leaning motion recognition modules that recognize movement of the body part that do not regulate part of the body, even though 5 parts of recognition modules, same as before.
-We did long term additional experiment for 3 examinee for over 3 month with using this new module, head part recognition module and finger recognition module.
+We did long term additional experiment for 3 examinees for over 3 month with using this new module, head part recognition module and finger recognition module.

 • April 2013 – March 2014 Ministry of Public Management, Home Affairs, Posts and Telecommunications SCOPE Priority area type (ICT innovation creation type) research and development ”Research and development of module that is non-contact and unconstraint gesture interface to support information illiterate”